drsusmitadas/mesalabs-day4-lab1/content/monday/lab-1.md

 mixing length parameter $\alpha_{MLT}$ and convective overshooting.

 In this session, we'll explore the impact of overshooting in your model.
-Through your experiments and the lecturer's discussion of everyone's result, you will learn how you can find reasonable values and settings for overshooting in your model.
 The plan is that everyone gets a unique set of overshooting parameters, initial mass and initial metallicity to try out.
 You will then compare the results of these parameter settings to the model you produced in